Series history, broadcast information, connections and more from Thursday's Redskins-Giants 2017 Week 12 matchup at FedExField in Landover, Md.

-- Crowder (one) returning a punt for a touchdown to become the eighth Redskins player to record multiple career punt return touchdowns, joining Brian Mitchell, Rickie Harris, Dick Todd, Bert Zagers, Cliff Battles, Mike Nelms and Johnny Williams.
+- Wide receiver Jamison Crowder (one) returning a punt for a touchdown to become the eighth Redskins player to record multiple career punt return touchdowns, joining Brian Mitchell, Rickie Harris, Dick Todd, Bert Zagers, Cliff Battles, Mike Nelms and Johnny Williams.

-- Davis (60) catching a touchdown pass to break a tie with former Redskins great Jerry Smith for seventh on the list of career touchdown receptions by a tight end in NFL history.
+- Davis (58) chasing former Redskins great Jerry Smith (60) for seventh on the list of career touchdown receptions by a tight end in NFL history.

-- Cornerback Jonathan Allen adding to his career-high four interceptions this season, tied for the team lead.
+- Cornerback Jonathan Allen adding to his team-high-tying and career-high three interceptions this season.

-- Wide receiver Ryan Grant adding to his single-season career highs in receptions (43), receiving yards (550) and receiving touchdowns (four) this season.
+- Wide receiver Ryan Grant adding to his single-season career highs in receptions (30), receiving yards (338) and receiving touchdowns (three) this season.